- What is a mammogram?

 Mammograms in special circumstances

-In some younger women who are at high risk for developing breast cancer (due to a gene mutation, a strong family history, or other factors), yearly breast MRIs and mammograms are recommended.
-For most of these women, screening should begin at age 30 years and continue for as long as the woman is in good health.
+For some younger women who are at high risk for developing breast cancer (due to a gene mutation, a strong family history, or previous radiation to the chest for cancer), the American Cancer Society recommends screening with yearly breast MRIs and mammograms beginning at age 30 and continuing for as long as the woman is in good health.
 But because the evidence about the best age at which to start screening is limited, this decision should be based on discussions between patients and their health care providers, taking into account personal circumstances and preferences.